KarloYT/overrated-source/README.md

-# overrated-source
+# OverRated - The next era of discord

-This is the official source code of the OverRated discord bot.
+What is OverRated?
+OverRated is an discord which has 2 versions, one with JavaScript (djs) and Python (dpy).
+The JavaScript bot is currently under development, the python one just planned.
+Although in this repo some of the versions will be uploaded, as OverRated (copyright) is an open-source project.

-If you wish to add the bot to your server, [you can do it here](https://discord.com/api/oauth2/authorize?client_id=1078761997845413948&permissions=1642758794487&scope=bot%20applications.commands) <- Non-administrator permissions version
+# How to add OverRated?

-If you would like to add the bot to your server, and giving it [administrator permission you can do it here](https://discord.com/api/oauth2/authorize?client_id=1078761997845413948&permissions=8&scope=bot%20applications.commands) <- Administrator permissions version
+[To add OverRated click here](https://discord.com/api/oauth2/authorize?client_id=1078761997845413948&permissions=8&scope=bot%20applications.commands) # Temporary the bot uses administrator permissions!!